aireilly/openshift-mkdocs/docs/cnf-create-performance-profiles.adoc.md

 !!! warning
     In this case, 10 CPUs are reserved on NUMA node 0 and 10 are reserved on NUMA node 1.

-In this case, 10 CPUs are reserved on NUMA node 0 and 10 are reserved on NUMA node 1.

 ### Running the Performance Profile Creator wrapper script